snowell/stardog-ubuntu-scripts/README.md

 * **$ROOTJAIL** - The location of the root jail in which you wish to run the Stardog server
 * **$STARDOG_LOCATION** - The location of the Stardog installation, relative to $ROOTJAIL

 Simply place stardog.conf into the /etc/init directory, and schild and sparent into $ROOTJAIL/$STARDOG_LOCATION.
-As root, run "_start stardog_" to start the server
+As root, run "start stardog" to start the server